florian/cookie.js/readme.md

 ## cookie.all()

+    var cookies = cookie.all()

-To get all of the currently saved cookies simply use `cookie.all`.
-It will return an object containing all the current cookies.
+To get all of the currently saved cookies simply call `cookie.all`.
+In this case the variable `cookies` will return an object with all the current cookies.

 ## cookie.remove()